ironcev/thp.im/_posts/2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading.md

 ---
 title: 'The Three Laws of a Symptom Fix - Mutation and Spreading'
-subtitle: 'The <a href="/the-three-laws-of-a-symptom-fix#the-second-law-a-symptom-fix-will-mutate-and-spread">Second Law of a Symptom Fix</a>, illustrated on a concrete example'
+subtitle: 'The <a href="/the-three-laws-of-a-symptom-fix#the-second-law-a-symptom-fix-will-mutate-and-spread">Second Law of a Symptom Fix</a> explained on a concrete example.'
-description: This blog post illustrates The Second Law of a Symptom Fix on a concrete example.
 tags: bug symptom-fix symptom-fix-series-part
 ---
 <p class='alert alert-info'>